-- 2015 Expanded Healthy Thursday and Friday to every day and worked alsongside small-scale farmers to diversify food ingredients. - 2018 Won first prize in the "Social Innovation Products and Services Procurement Award" of the Ministry of Economic Affairs - 2019 Became the first large-scale enterprise in Hsinchu Science Park to fully digitize employee gift vouchers - 2020 From July, employees at WNC's headquarters can order and receive organic vegetables through 7-Eleven and employees at S1 and S2 can purchase organic vegetables at their factory's marketplace - 2021 WNC gave a commemorative jacket made of 100% PET bottle eco-friendly material to all employees for its 25th anniversary.
-In the same year the company received the Social Innovation Product and Service Procurement Incentive Award from the Ministry of Economic Affairs. - Signed the Green Initiative, joined the Green Dining Guide (GDG), and began disclosing the sources of all food ingredients. - All employee holiday gifts are brands or products based on sustainable concepts. - Recruited Sustainability Cadets to commit to implementing the concept of sustainability in daily life and supporting the company's ESG activities. - In November, Taiwan sites held the "Live a Greener Life" event, in which sustainable actions that colleagues can take in their daily lives were promoted through interactive games. - 2023 Certified as Eco-Friendly Restaurant.
+- Support independent farmers with business opportunities and inject new life into the agricultural community - Create win-win business models with other social enterprises - More diverse meal options offered by on-site food-service vendors - Actively educate for healthy eating - Cooperated with "Buy NearBy", a social enterprise, to promote the Good Food Movement and Healthy Thursday and Friday programs. - 2015 Expanded Healthy Thursday and Friday to every day and worked alsongside small-scale farmers to diversify food ingredients. - 2018 Won first prize in the "Social Innovation Products and Services Procurement Award" of the Ministry of Economic Affairs - 2019 Became the first large-scale enterprise in Hsinchu Science Park to fully digitize employee gift vouchers - From July, employees at WNC's headquarters can order and receive organic vegetables through 7-Eleven and employees at S1 and S2 can purchase organic vegetables at their factory's marketplace - WNC gave a commemorative jacket made of 100% PET bottle eco-friendly material to all employees for its 25th anniversary.
+In the same year the company received the Social Innovation Product and Service Procurement Incentive Award from the Ministry of Economic Affairs. - 2022 Signed the Green Initiative, joined the Green Dining Guide (GDG), and began disclosing the sources of all food ingredients. - All employee holiday gifts are brands or products based on sustainable concepts. - Recruited Sustainability Cadets to commit to implementing the concept of sustainability in daily life and supporting the company's ESG activities. - In November, Taiwan sites held the "Live a Greener Life" event, in which sustainable actions that colleagues can take in their daily lives were promoted through interactive games. - 2023 Certified as Eco-Friendly Restaurant.
 Reduced input and aimed at meeting international sustainable food standards. - Invite all vendors of the market place to sign the Supplier Commitment to Sustainability Declaration. - Applied for the Green Dining Guide's LEAF restaurant certification to align with the British Sustainable Food Restaurant Association (SRA) international sustainable food standards. - In response to the late October Earth Day, the four Taiwan sites held an Organic Foods Festival. - WNC honored with the Pioneer Enterprises in Green Dining Award from the Green Dining Guide (GDG)